OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 `StateTL -f \calibration\Par.1 -c 2018` - calibrate year 2018 for all water districts in WDcaliblist

+`StateTL -e` - used primarily by StateTLgains script to calculate hourly gain/loss/error term for every year in multiyrlist

 ## Compiling
 For initial deployment testing, DWR is compiling StateTL to an executable currently using Matlab version 2021b.
 To run the executable directly, the free Matlab MCR version 2021b must be installed from the following location.
 In the future, the executable may be compiled in a newer version (ie 2022a) but this progression may be stopped after final deployment.